Swedeurs/my-fitness-app/README.md

 ---

-✨ **Feel free to contribute to the project or raise an issue if you encounter any bugs.
+✨ **Feel free to contribute or raise an issue if you encounter any bugs.
 Happy coding!** ✨